Norman Lear: 1980–1999

 In 1980, Lear founded the organization People for the American Way for the purpose of counteracting the Christian right group Moral Majority which had been founded in 1979.
 In the fall of 1981, Lear began a 14-month run as the host of a revival of the classic game show Quiz Kids for the CBS Cable Network.
 In January 1982, Lear and Jerry Perenchio bought Avco Embassy Pictures from Avco Financial Corporation.
 In January 1982, after merging with company with T.A.T.
 Communications, the Avco was dropped, and the combined entity was renamed as Embassy Communications, Inc. Embassy Pictures was led by Alan Horn and Martin Schaeffer, later co-founders of Castle Rock Entertainment with Rob Reiner.

 In March 1982, Lear produced an ABC television special titled I Love Liberty, as a counterbalance to groups like the Moral Majority.
 Among the many guests who appeared on the special was conservative icon and the 1964 U.S. presidential election's Republican nominee Barry Goldwater.

 On June 18, 1985, Lear and Perenchio sold Embassy Communications to Columbia Pictures (then owned by The Coca-Cola Company), which acquired Embassy's film and television division (including Embassy's in-house television productions and the television rights to the Embassy theatrical library) for $485 million of shares of The Coca-Cola Company.
 The brand Tandem Productions was abandoned in 1986 with the cancellation of Diff'rent Strokes, and Embassy ceased to exist as a single entity in late 1986, having been split into different components owned by different entities.
 Coca-Cola sold the film division to Dino De Laurentiis and the home video arm to Nelson Holdings (led by Barry Spikings).
 The TV properties continued under the Columbia Pictures Television banner.

 Lear's Act III Communications was founded in 1986 and in the following year, Thomas B. McGrath was named president and chief operating officer of ACT III Communications Inc after previously serving as senior vice president.
 On February 2, 1989, Norman Lear's Act III Communications formed a joint venture with Columbia Pictures Television called Act III Television to produce television series instead of managing.

 In the late 1980s and early 1990s, Act III Communications purchased several business journals, including Channels magazine that had been founded by Les Brown, former New York Times TV correspondent.
 Channels closed in 1990, by which time Act III and Brown published and edited Television Business International (TBI).
+Act III Broadcasting would at one point own numerous Fox-affiliated televisions stations as well.
+Act III Broadcasting would be sold in 1995 for $500 million.
+In 1992, Act III was sued by Platt Amusement, which claimed that the company had in 1990 “induced and persuaded” GE Capital Corporate Finance to deny them a loan, which gotten approved financing, and then created a theater monopoly in the Pacific Northwest.
+Act III's theater division would eventually by sold in October 1997.